ldynia/archcolider/2.SolutionBackground/Tradeoffs.md

     - The second aspect of this trade-off that we can also cache response from the _smart-fridges system_ on the back-end.
 There is a pretty high level of confidence in cache correctness as all the lion share of orders (in future perspective) will be processed by the _ordering system_ and keep cache in actual state won't be so hard.
     - By this decision we decrease preassure on the _smart-fridges system_ API, as we can request updates at lower frequence, unless fridges management doesn't provide subscription for updates.

+2. Event sourcing for order management with full history for data integrity and ease of incident investigation over relative/document storages.
+In this case we trade simplicity and storage space for history and operations visibility.
+[ADR 009](https://github.com/ldynia/archcolider/blob/master/4.ADRs/009%20Event%20sourcing%20usage.md)
+    - Event sourcing requires deeper understanding about system behaviour and accurate modeling of events that happening in the system.
+But in our case we can treat it as benefit for developers and BAs to model domain consciously.
+    - Event sourcing requires additional toolng support that might be developed in-house but better to use available commercial solutions to save time and increase time-to-market rate.